adi1998/CerbHecuba/README.md

 While the mod shouldn't touch any save data it is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are unforseen issues.

-Use [Familiar Costume](https://github.com/adi1998/FamiliarCostume) for switching skins.
+Use [Familiar Costume Randomzier](https://github.com/adi1998/FamiliarCostume) for switching skins.